 The relief in the Advisers Act Order is only available to advisers that are unable to meet a filing deadline or delivery requirement due to circumstances related to current or potential effects of COVID-19.
-In addition, the relief is limited to filing or delivery obligations, as applicable, for which the original due date is March 13, 2020 through April 30, 2020.
+In addition, the relief is limited to filing or delivery obligations, as applicable, for which the original due date is March 13, 2020 through June 30, 2020.
 In any event, the filing and delivery obligations should be met as soon as practicable, but no later than 45 days after the original due date.

-An investment adviser relying on the Advisers Act Order with respect to the filing of Form ADV or the delivery of its brochure, brochure supplement or summary of material changes must promptly email the SEC (IARDLive@sec.gov) and disclose on the adviser's public website (or, in the absence of a public website, promptly notify clients and/or private fund investors): (1) that it is relying on this order; (2) a brief description of the reasons why it could not timely file or deliver its Form; and (3) the estimated date by which it expects to file or deliver its Form.
+An investment adviser relying on the Advisers Act Order with respect to the filing of Form ADV or the delivery of its brochure, brochure supplement or summary of material changes must promptly email the SEC (IARDLive@sec.gov) and disclose on the adviser's public website (or, in the absence of a public website, promptly notify clients and/or private fund investors) that it is relying on this order.
 Investment advisers relying on the Advisers Act Order with respect to filing Form PF must provide a similar notification to the SEC (FormPF@sec.gov).